What is the greatest strength of TFM?

 - Great local restaurants and unique neighborhood pubs.

-- Easy outdoor access: 1.5 hours to Mount Rainer, two hours to Eastern Olympics, one hour to Snoqualmie Pass, two hours to the Pacific Ocean.
+- Easy outdoor access: 1.5 hours to Mount Rainier National Park, 2 hours to Olympic National Park, 1 hour to Snoqualmie Pass or 2 hours to Crystal Mountain for skiing/snowshoeing, 2 hours to the Pacific Ocean.
 We are closer to Mount Rainier and the Olympic Peninsula than Seattle.

-- More diversity than Seattle/King county, Short 45 minute drive/bus ride to Seattle for an easy night on the town.
+- Short 45 minute drive to Seattle for an easy night on the town.